 2. Keep Your Body Hydrated

 Drinking plenty of water isn’t just important for keeping up stamina and preventing dehydration.
 Without an appropriate amount of hydration, your child’s body is actually more prone to injuries.
 As we use our muscles, especially during intense athletic activity, they gradually lose water.
 After losing a certain amount of water, these muscles become tense, reducing athletic performance and making injuries more likely.
-Likewise, as your child sweats while playing sports, they’re losing essential water, salt, and (opens in a new tab), making them vulnerable to muscle cramps and even heat stroke.
+Likewise, as your child sweats while playing sports, they’re losing essential water, salt, and electrolytes(opens in a new tab), making them vulnerable to muscle cramps and even heat stroke.

 3. Know the Common Causes of Sports Injuries